webqit/oohtml/README.md

 </div>
 ```

+> Sometimes, we do not even need as much as a custom element to bring life to some spot in the UI.

-*Details are in the [Namespaced HTML](https://github.com/webqit/docs/tree/master/oohtml/namespaced-html) section.
-Learn more about the convention, Namespaced Selectors, API, observability, and the polyfill support.*
+*Details are in the [Subscript](https://github.com/webqit/docs/tree/master/oohtml/subscript) documentation.
+Learn more about the event-based runtime, deep observability, bindings, the API, error handling, and the polyfill support.*

 ## Design Goals
 See the [features explainer](https://github.com/webqit/docs/tree/master/oohtml/explainer).